tclavier/docker-nginx/README.md

 # docker-nginx
 Nginx debian base Docker container with letsencrypt support.

-If `TLS_DOMAINS` env is set, it launch letsencrypt for `TLS_DOMAINS` at startup with `TLS_EMAIL` as contact.
+If `TLS_DOMAINS` env is set, it launch letsencrypt for all domains in `TLS_DOMAINS` at startup with `TLS_EMAIL` as contact.
 Be careful to mount `/etc/letsencrypt` as volume to not loose your certificates.

+In `TLS_DOMAINS` you should separate domains by space.
+The first mentioned domain in `TLS_DOMAINS` will be used to save certificate.
+[Certbot](https://github.com/certbot/certbot) will save a multi-domains certificate in `/etc/letsencrypt/archive/FIRST_DOMAIN`

 To use your letsencrypt certificats you can update your virtual host configuration with :